bobbicodes/bob/README.md

 # What I wanted

 A truly minimal console-based text editor that a beginning programmer can easily read, comprehend and modify.
-Then when I started writing Clojure full-time I wanted to be able to evaluate forms right from the editor.
+Then when I started writing Clojure full-time I wanted to be able to evaluate code right from the editor.

 ## What I actually wanted